 Sequence of the cascade

 To equalize the run time of all boilers on the Cascade, the firing sequence will automatically be changed at set intervals.

-During the first 24 hours of operation, the sequence will change every hour.
-After that, the sequence will change every 24 hours.
+The sequence will be changed once every 24 hours.
 The switching on/off sequence will be as follows: